microsoft/YamUI/assets/Icons/README.md

 ## To add a new icon or icons

-1. Add prepared SVGs to assets/Icons/optimized folder
+1. Add prepared SVGs to assets/Icons/svgs-from-design folder

-2. Run `yarn create:svg:components`
+2. Run `yarn svg`

 3. Export the new icon from src/components/Icon/icons/index.ts

-4. Commit all these resources to a new branch.
+4. Commit new resources and visual diffs to a new branch.

 ### SVG requirements
  - square field of 240
- - viewBox required, height and width optional
+ - `viewBox` required, height and width optional
- - no id or fill in path element. fill-rule ok.